 Meet our majestic lions!

 Monarto Zoo is home to one of Australia’s largest lion prides.
-With eight adult females and three adult male, the lion habitat is always a hive of activity!
+With seven adult females and two adult males, the lion habitat is always a hive of activity!

 African Lions are native to sub-Saharan Africa and live in rich grasslands and light woodlands of eastern Africa to the more arid areas of the Kalahari Desert.

 Lions live in large family groups called prides, which usually consists of a dominant male, a dozen females and their offspring.
 Lionesses share the hunting and babysitting duties, but it’s not all easy going for the boys, who are responsible for protecting the pride and territory.
 As the only social cat, they have a well-developed sense of humour!

 Ensuring African Lions thrive for years to come is no funny business.
 It’s estimated that between 16-30,000 lions exist in the wild.
 Lions historically ranged throughout Africa, the Middle East and southwest Asia.
 Today, the population is found in an isolated pocket of India, where the Asiatic Lion is classified as endangered with less than 400 individuals remaining, and sub-Saharan Africa.